yonasBSD/ternfs/README.md

 We want the system to be robust in various ways:

 * Witnessing half-written files should be impossible -- a file is fully written by the writer or not readable by other clients
-* Power loss or similar failure of storage or metadata nodes should not result in a corrupted filesystems (be it metadata or filesystem corruption)
+* Power loss or similar failure of storage or metadata nodes should not result in a corrupted filesystem (be it metadata or filesystem corruption)
 * Corrupted reads due to hard drives bitrot should be exceedingly unlikely
-* Data loss should be exceedingly unlikely, unless we suffer a datacenter-wide catastrophic event (fire, flooding, datacenter-wide vibration, etc)
+* Data loss should be exceedingly unlikely, unless we suffer a datacenter-wide catastrophic event (fire, flooding, datacenter-wide vibration, etc.)
 * The filesystem should keep working through maintenance or failure of metadata or storage nodes

 We also want to be able to restore deleted files or directories, using a configurable "permanent deletion" policy.

-Finally, we want to have the option to replicate TernFS to multiple regions, to remove the any single data centre as a point of failure.
+Finally, we want to have the option to replicate TernFS to multiple regions, to remove any single data centre as a point of failure.

 ## Components